With Argus Eyes: Assessing Retrieval Gaps via Uncertainty Scoring to Detect and Remedy Retrieval Blind Spots

 \textbf{2.
 KB-guided LLM Synthesis} instead aggregates all retrieved KB passages for all flagged entities in $d$ and prompts an LLM with $(d,\{p\})$ to produce a single unified augmented document $d^{\text{synth}}$ that inserts short, entity-focused clarifications only where necessary after the entity surface $m$ in the parentheses (prompting details in Appendix~\ref{app:argus_remedy_impl_brief}).
 This option indexes exactly two views per document: the original $d$ and $d^{\text{synth}}$, reducing index growth at the cost of LLM computation.

-In both cases, we index augmented views along to the original documents; we never replace them, hence, the corpus semantics are preserved while adding retrievable ``support views'' for previously high-risk entities (Figure~\ref{fig:4_ARGUS_pipeline}, \emph{B}).
+In both cases, we index augmented views next to the original documents; we never replace them, hence, the corpus semantics are preserved while adding retrievable ``support views'' for previously high-risk entities (Figure~\ref{fig:4_ARGUS_pipeline}, \emph{B}).

 \textsc{ARGUS} converts pre-index blind spot risk estimates into targeted pre-indexing time augmentations that improve downstream retrieval by remedying entity-level blind spots.
 In the next section, we evaluate this pipeline across multiple retrievers and benchmarks to quantify its impact under diverse retrieval settings.